+A total of 30 people died in the massacre, including the perpetrator.
 While Thailand’s worst mass shooting in history will be forever marked by its random, senseless acts of brutality, emerging details on some of the victims also show a pattern of sacrifice amid one of the darkest episodes of this country.

 The dead include mothers, sons, police officers, soldiers, a motorcycle taxi, a pizza deliverer – ordinary civilians and civil servants whose lives were shattered on a Buddhist holy day that commemorated the first time Lord Buddha gathered hundreds of his disciples and taught them to be a community of compassion and selfless dedication.

-Due to the difficulty in gathering information and respect for families of the victims in the aftermath of a national tragedy, this article could not publish full details of each victim.
+Due to the difficulty in gathering information and respect for families of the victims in the aftermath of a national tragedy, this article could not publish full details of each individual.
 If any reader has additional info on the victims that deserves public attention, please drop us a message via emails or our social media platforms.

-Additional reporting Asaree Thaitrakulpanich and Tappanai Boonbandit.
+Story by Teeranai Charuvastra, Asaree Thaitrakulpanich and Tappanai Boonbandit.

 Captain Trakoon Ta-arsa, 34